nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 #### Using WinSCP

-You can follow above step to manually add a new session next time you open WinSCP or, you can connect to your previosuly saved session (as listed on popup dialog will show your all saved seession name list) that will show up by just clicking on the session name.
+You can follow above step to manually add a new session next time you open WinSCP or, you can connect to your previously saved session (as listed on popup dialog will show your all saved session name list) that will show up by just clicking on the session name.

 Then click "Login" button to connect to your NERC project's Object Storage as